payloadcms/payload/templates/ecommerce/README.md

 # Payload E-Commerce Template

-This is a [Payload](https://github.com/payloadcms/payload) template to power e-commerce businesses and online stores.
+This is the official [Payload E-Commerce Template](https://github.com/payloadcms/payload).
+Use it to power e-commerce businesses and online stores of all sizes.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

 This template is right for you if you are selling: